On the geometrization of matter by exotic smoothness: Dirac action

 Above we obtained a relation (\ref{eq:relation-Dirac-3D-4D}) between a 3-dimensional spinor $\phi$ on the 3-manifold $\Sigma=T^{3}$ fulfilling a Dirac equation $D^{\Sigma}\phi=H\phi$ (determined by the immersion $\Sigma\to M$ into a 4-manifold $M$) and a 4-dimensional spinor $\Phi$ on a 4-manifold $M$ with fixed chirality ($\in\Gamma(S_{M}^{+})$ or $\in\Gamma(S_{M}^{-})$) fulfilling the Dirac equation $D^{M}\Phi=0$.
 At first we consider the variation of the 3-dimensional action leading to the Dirac equations or to a characterization of the immersion $S^{1}\times\partial N(K)$ of the 3-torus $T^{3}$ with minimal mean curvature.
 This variation can be understood as a variation of the (conformal) immersion.
 In contrast, the extension of the spinor $\phi$ (as solution of (\ref{eq:3D-Dirac-equation})) to the 4-dimensional spinor $\Phi$ by using the embedding can be only seen as immersion, if (and only if) the 4-dimensional Dirac equation on $M$ is fulfilled (using relation (\ref{eq:relation-Dirac-3D-4D})).
 This Dirac equation is obtained by varying the action Importantly, this variation has a different interpretation in contrast to varying the 3-dimensional action.
 Both variations look very similar.
 But in (\ref{eq:4D-variation}) we vary over smooth maps $\Sigma=T^{3}\to M$ which are not conformal immersions (i.e. represented by spinors $\Phi$ with $D^{M}\Phi\not=0$).
 Only the choice of the extremal action selects the conformal immersion among other smooth maps.
 Especially the spinor $\Phi$ (as solution of the 4-dimensional Dirac equation) is localized at the immersed 3-manifold $\Sigma$ (with respect to the embedding (\ref{eq:embedding-spinor-3D-4D})).
 The 3-manifold $\Sigma$ moves along the normal vector (see the relation (\ref{eq:covariant-derivative-immersion}) between the covariant derivatives representing a parallel transport).

 Therefore the 3-dimensional action (\ref{eq:3D-action-fermion}) can be extended to the whole 4-manifold (but for a spinor $\Phi$ of fixed chirality).
 Especially we have a unique fermionic action on the manifold $M$.
 By combining the action (\ref{eq:action-functional-for-M}) with (\ref{eq:boundary-term}) and ignoring the action (\ref{eq:action bose}) of the connecting tubes, one obtains the pure fermionic action on $M$ The action (\ref{eq:fermionic-action}) is the usual Einstein-Hilbert action for a Dirac field $\Phi$ as source.
 What about the mass term?
 In our scheme there is one possible way to do it: using the constant length $|\Phi|^{2}=const.$ of the spinor, we can introduce the scalar curvature $R_{\Gamma}$ of an additional 3-manifold $\Gamma$ with constant curvature coupled to the spinor.
 Then we obtain with $m=-R_{\Gamma}$ and $\Gamma\subset M$.
+But we already have a natural choice for this manifold, the 3-sphere $\Gamma=S^{3}$ as the embedding space for the knotted torus $\partial N(K)=K\times S^{1}$.
+Then the knotted 3-torus $T^{3}(K)=K\times S^{1}\times S^{1}$ is given by an embedding of the 3-torus $T^{3}$ into $S^{1}\times S^{3}$.
+Therefore as a conjecture the term $\mu\cdot vol(S^{1}\times S^{3})$ in the action (\ref{eq:action-functional-for-M}) can be interpreted as mass term for the fermions.
+Especially we obtain having the correct sign in the action (\ref{eq:mass-term-fermion}).
 But at the moment we have no idea how to generate realistic masses from this idea.